bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 ![](docs/prefab.png)

-For this simple Prefab we could have used just one script for everything, but for more complex uses in real life it is usually a good idea to separate the outside interface from the actual internal logic in this way.
-You might even have multiple scripts on interface level which control different aspects of the Prefab.
+For this simple Prefab we only used one Script and one Interface, but more complex uses in real life will probably require more than that.
+As an example, you could add a script in between the interface and the actual logic to perform input validation or transform external units into those used internally.
+You might even have multiple interfaces which control different aspects of the Prefab.

 ## Instancing the Prefab